 In this post I’ll show you the downtown and the valley.
 In the next, we’ll travel up to the top of the Dolomites in a tram.

 Our hotel (Hotel de La Poste) was perfectly situated in the center of town.
-If you watch the 2026 Winter Olympics they showed the hotel over and over again when they highlighted the town.
+If you watched the 2026 Winter Olympics the media often showed this hotel over and over again when they highlighted the town.

-Our hotel room had a modern bathroom and a corner door that opened up onto the balcony.
+Our hotel room had two twin beds, a wardrobe to hang clothes, a modern bathroom, and a corner door that opened up onto the wrap-around balcony.

 When we walked out to the balcony, the views were stunning…

-Like all of the towns in Italy we visited on this trip, this mountain town had cobblestone street, small chalet-style hotels, outdoor restaurant seating, churches, and small shops.
+Like all of the towns in Italy we visited on this trip, this mountain town had cobblestone streets, small chalet-style hotels, outdoor restaurant seating, churches, and small shops.
+There were also well-known retails like Patagonia and United Colors of Beneton.
+I haven’t seen a Beneton store in New England in more than 20 years so I was so excited to shop there.

 Cortina hosted the 2026 Winter Olympics.
 They were in the process of building a few things when we visited, including the bobsled run.